-Contact Form 7 is one of the most popular plugins for WordPress and it is included in many premium themes because it is highly customizable.
-The majority of these themes use page builder plugins and have prebuilt layouts that you can easily edit to make a professional looking website without having a lot of web design experience.
+Contact Form 7 is one of the most popular plugins for WordPress and it is included in most premium themes.
+Many of these themes use page builder plugins and have prebuilt layouts that you can easily edit to make a professional looking website without having a lot of web design experience.
 However, Contact Form 7 is not quite as straight forward for beginners.

 Activate the plugin and create a new form

-If it didn’t already come with your theme, download Contact Form 7 and activate it, like you would any other plugin.
+If it didn’t already come with your theme, download contact form 7 and activate it, like you would any other plugin.
 It will then show up in your dashboard side bar.
-Many themes come with preexisting contact forms but you may find they do not include all the information you are looking for so for this example, I will start from the beginning with a new contact form.
+Many themes come with preexisting contact forms but you may find they do not include all the information you are looking for so for this example I will start from the being with a new contact form.

 Navigate to Add New and the plugin will create a new contact form that looks like this: